 The Challenges in the Chocolate Supply Chain

 The chocolate foods that the company deals in needed proper spoilage/condition monitoring.
-They were operating at an average scale of 1,200 shipments a month and facing an inability to understand the cause of temperature excursions in these shipments.
+They were facing an inability to understand the cause of temperature excursions in these shipments.
 They wanted to catch the underlying cause of the condition excursion causing spoilage.
 The biggest challenge was to locate the point of breach and thus prevent impact on product quality in transit.
 Let’s look at the two most significant challenges this company was facing in its chocolate supply chain.

 Challenge #1: Breach in quality compliance

 The chocolate giant observed spoilage in some of their consignments, but the data that their 3PLs were sharing painted a different picture.
 The data they had was delayed, second-hand, inaccurate, and unverifiable.

 Many packages were reaching the destination spoiled because of temperature excursions that went unchecked in the absence of better monitoring.
 They received visibility data from their 3PLs, and though the data showed quality compliance being met, it wasn’t reflecting the number of spoiled packages reaching the depots.
 The logistics team of the chocolate company had no way to verify the data that the 3PLs shared.
 The challenge was the unverifiable, inaccurate second-hand data, which was practically not serving the purpose, and ultimately spoiled packages due to temperature excursion.

 A lot of times, data wasn't even available/accessible.
 For instance, when devices like data loggers didn’t work, they didn’t have data.
 Or, when using market vehicles that they had no control over, the data was delayed.